Sergey Starostin

-Sergey Nikolaevich Starostin (Russian: Сергей Николаевич Старостин; born 1 January 1956 in Moscow) is a Russian folk and jazz composer and performer, famous for his modern interpretations of archaic Russian (as well as Sámi and Tuvan) folk music.
-In his compositions, he sings, plays folk flutes (kalyuka overtone flute, svirel, pyzhatka), reed instruments (clarinet, zhaleyka, berben) and gusli.
+Sergey Nikolaevich Starostin (Russian: Сергей Николаевич Старостин; born 1 January 1956 in Moscow) is a Russian folk and jazz composer and performer of Sámi and Tuvan folk music.
+He sings and plays the kalyuka, overtone flute, svirel, pyzhatka, reed instruments and gusli.

+Biography

-In his early childhood, Starostin started to sing in a boys choir led by Vadim Sudakov.
+In his early childhood, Starostin sang in a boys choir led by Vadim Sudakov.
 He started to play clarinet in school, and later graduated from Merzlyakov college of music, and then from the Moscow Conservatory.
-After graduation, he abandoned academic music for a while, completely switching to traditional folk instruments, tunes and non-tempered scales.
-By mid-90s, however, he started to collaborate with jazz musicians Mikhail Alperin and Arkady Shilkloper, forming a Moscow Art Trio group, and mixing together jazz and ethnic (Russian and Balkan) music.
-In his ethno-jazz compositions Starostin avoids harmonizations, staying within certain scales rather than sticking to chord patterns, which makes jazz played this way more "compatible" with traditional folk music.
-As of year 2011, however, Starostin is gradually moving from jazz and rock compositions back to more authentic folk traditional performance.
+After graduation, he switched to playing folk instruments.
+By mid-90s, he collaborated with jazz musicians Mikhail Alperin and Arkady Shilkloper, forming a Moscow Art Trio group, and mixing together jazz and traditional music.
+In his songs, Starostin avoids harmonising, staying within certain scales rather than sticking to chord patterns, which makes jazz played this way more "compatible" with traditional folk music.
+As of 2011, Starostin moved from jazz and rock compositions back to traditional folk performances.

-Works of Sergey Starostin are rooted in various folk traditions of nations inhabiting modern Russia.
-He participated in folk music research expeditions, and recorded several thousands tracks of authentic songs and instrumental compositions.
-In 1991 Starostin produced a series of TV programs called "World Village", and as of 2008 runs a different program named "Wanderings of a musician" at the Russian TV channel "Kultura".
-In 2006 he worked as a musical producer for the animated feature film "Prince Vladimir".
-Sergey Starostin also collects, and makes himself, traditional musical instruments; reads lectures, and gives master classes on history and theory of Russian traditional musical culture.
+He participated in folk music research expeditions, and recorded thousands of songs.
+In 1991, Starostin produced a series of TV programs called World Village, and as of 2008, runs a different program named Wanderings of a musician on Russia-K. In 2006, he worked as a producer for the animated feature film Prince Vladimir.

-While many CDs and concert programs feature Starostin playing "Rozhok", it worth mentioning that actually he plays not the folk wooden trumpet, known as (Vladimirsky rozhok), but a "Tverskoy Rozhok", which is a reed instrument, also known as zhaleyka.
+While many CDs and concert programs feature Starostin playing "Rozhok", it worth mentioning that actually he plays not the folk wooden trumpet, known as a Rozhok, but a "Tverskoy Rozhok", which is a reed instrument, is also known as zhaleyka.